 An Overview of the Virginia Landlord-Tenant Laws

-The following are important laws that you should familiarize yourself with before renting out a property for a smooth rental experience.
+The following are important laws under the Residential Landlord and Tenant Act that you should familiarize yourself with before renting out a property for a smooth rental experience and a solid landlord-tenant relationship.

-- Warranty of Habitability: This requires that landlords provide tenants with a habitable home.
+- Warranty of Habitability: This requires that landlords provide tenants with a habitable dwelling unit.
 The home should, among other things, have running hot and cold water and heating during the cold months.

 - Tenant Evictions: These must follow the state’s laws.
 You must have a legitimate reason and follow the statewide process to obtain a court order.